2010Java-Nick/CookBook/README.md

 Java, Apache Tomcat Server, Spring, Hibernate, Angular, Bootstrap

 ## Features
-Users can create an account, create their own recipes stored in CookBooks, and search for a specific recipe throughout the site.
+Users can create an account, create their own recipes stored in CookBooks Users can search for a specific recipe throughout the site.
 This app also allows moderators to accept or decline a recipe.

 ## To-Do List